sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 where:

--   $A(s_0)$ represents the set of actions available in state $s_0$.
+-   $A(s_0)$ represents the set of actions available in the root state $s_0$.
 -   $Q(s_0, a)$ represents the average reward from playing action $a$ in state $s_0$ from simulations performed so far.

-As the number of iterations grows to infinity, the average reward estimates $Q(s_0, a)$ for each of the root actions converge in prbability to the minimax action value.
+As the number of iterations grows to infinity, the average reward estimates $Q(s_0, a)$ for each of the actions from the root state converge in probability to their minimax action values.
 This iterative refinement allows the action $a_{final}$ chosen by MCTS to converge toward the optimal action $a^*$, improving its decision quality over time.

 ### The UCT Selection Policy

 A key component of MCTS is the _Upper Confidence Bounds for Trees (UCT)_ algorithm, introduced by Kocsis and Szepesvári<d-cite key="kocsis2006bandit"></d-cite>.
-This algorithm applies the principle of _optimism in the face of uncertainty_ to balance between exploration (of not well-tested actions) and exploitation (of the best actions identified so far).
+This algorithm applies the principle of _optimism in the face of uncertainty_ to balance between exploration (of not well-tested actions) and exploitation (of the best actions identified so far) while building the search tree.
 UCT extends the UCB1 algorithm, adapting it for decision-making within the tree during the selection phase<d-cite key="swiechowski2022mcts"></d-cite>.

 During selection, the algorithm operates within the current state of the search tree as it has been constructed so far.
 The action $a_{selection}$ to play in a given state $s$ is selected by maximizing the UCT score shown in the brackets below: